BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 Combating propaganda becomes challenging because an influx of information often fuels it.
 Regardless, I don't have a precise solution, only a call for awareness and, perhaps, the enlistment of our bombarded minds.

+## Rebellion of Makers

+So, is it all over?
+Is the end already predetermined by our current situation, as *accelerists* suggest?
+Is it time to surrender, let capitalism unfold to its final conclusion, and witness the outcome?
+As individuals, we seem powerless.
+And even if some power structures managed to instigate change, *systems theory* suggests that the effects on the system cannot be predicted, assuming our planet, with all its life and environments, constitutes an *open complex system*.
+We could capitulate, finding fleeting pleasure in *hedonic nihilism*, but that seems insufficient.

+My response echoes Nietzsche, and I fully acknowledge the looming danger within his writings and the abusive application of his paradoxical thoughts to fit a toxic self-help industry.
+I also recognize the tension between Nietzsche's *superman* and my critique of *elitism* and the Right.
+I am a thief, pilfering those concepts I find valuable.
+For instance, *life affirmation* as a guiding principle, morality as a *dangerous virus*, the *body* being equally important and enjoyable and inseparable from the mind, the *significance of power*, and constantly *overcoming oneself* are lessons I borrow from Nietzsche.
+To alter our *complex system*, we must change or disrupt the *flow of energy*.
+Rather than investing significant energy into moralizing (without material impact), we should seek power and use it to adjust the *flow*, either by redirecting desires or by reducing the intensity of the established *desire machine*.

+>[In the speech] MLK talked about the fallacy that certain Christians misunderstood love as a seeding of power, and then Nietzsche came along and rejected Christian morality because he thought it denied someone's vitality, the will to power in a healthy sense.
+MLK said, 'love without power is sentimental and anemic, and power without love is abusive and corrosive'.
+I want the left to have [this] Machiavelli[an-side] so that we can have the strategy, ruthlessness, and clarity to actually win these battles and be ruthless with institutions.
+And then I want us to learn how to be really kind to each other, welcoming of a broad set, and actually have a movement that has the capacity to do that. -- Micheal Brooks

+There is a lot unfolding currently.
+Numerous grassroots movements have sprouted in the past decade, each envisaging a fresh future and forging their unique values.
+On that topic, Western people can learn a lot from the people of South American countries.
+Importantly, they appear to have learned from past missteps, understanding the need for collective action and an inclusive environment.
+Thus, perhaps there is potential for a reinvigorated *cyberculture*.
+However, we must begin to reveal, critique, and leverage the production and channeling of desire more explicitly.
+We all acknowledge that advertisement is *deceptive*, but such an underestimation significantly undermines its influence.

 Does exploitation of one another stand as the sole means of constructing and maintaining a society worth living in?
 Is competition and fear the only path to productivity?